ahuggel/SwissRailwayClock/docs/README.md

 - On some of the newest watches, it is possible to detect touch screen presses (touch and hold).
 This is used for a little gimmick to change the hour and minute hands and draw just their outlines for a few seconds after a screen press, so any indicator that is covered by the hands becomes readable (supported on the Forerunner 255, 955 and fēnix 7 series and the Enduro 2);
 - A global settings class synchronises the selected options to persistent storage and makes them available across the app;
 - The program compiles with only a single warning with the compiler type checking level set to "Strict";
-- Newer watches with support for [layers] and sufficient memory or a graphics pool (since [Connect IQ 4.0]) use layers.
-Older devices without layer support or insufficient memory use a buffered bitmap.
+- Newer ("Modern") watches with support for [layers] and sufficient memory or a graphics pool (since [Connect IQ 4.0]) use layers.
+Older ("Legacy") devices without layer support or insufficient memory use a buffered bitmap.
 The distinction is made using [Jungle file build instructions]. ```minApiLevel``` is set to 3.2.0 as that's the minimum level required for on-device settings.
 Devices with [AMOLED] displays are not supported.
-- Memory usage on older devices is now really close to the limit.
+- Memory usage on legacy devices is now really close to the limit.
 I highly recommend using the [Prettier Monkey C] extension for Visual Studio Code to optimize the generated program as much as possible.
 (From my experience, memory usage of the optimized program is reduced by 2-4%.)

 This program reflects the progress of my ongoing journey to learn [Monkey C] and the Garmin [Connect IQ ecosystem] to create an analog watchface.
 I am making it available in the hope that others will find it useful to grasp the necessary concepts more quickly than I did, and to perhaps get some feedback on what could be done better and how.